olivier2t/stack-notes-aws/README.md

 # stack-notes-aws
-This stack will deploy a notes application with Cassandra, a java-based API, an Angular front and an Application Load Balancer on AWS (for demo purposes).
+This stack will deploy a notes demonstration application.
+It is designed with an Angular webapp which is using a REST API developped in java and built with maven.
+The persistence layer is built upon a Cassandra cluster.